ksu-is/ItsShowTime/README.md

 Install and run picamera from Thonny IDE within Raspbian OS

 #from picamera import PiCamera#

 #from time import sleep#

 #camera = PiCamera()#

 #camera.rotation = 180#

 then

 #camera.start_preview()#

 #sleep(5)#

 #camera.capture('/home/pi/Desktop/image.jpg')

 #camera.stop_preview()#

 Click Run

 This will allows to view and capture still images to your rasp pi

+If program does not run correctly and capture image

+Hold down ctrl+alt+t which will open up a terminal that has focus, although hidden behind the preview.

+Then blindly type

+pkill python3

+Enter

 For video use:

 #from picamera import PiCamera#

 #from time import sleep#

 #camera = PiCamera()#

 #camera.rotation = 180#

 then

 #camera.start_preview()#

 #camera.start_recording('/home/pi/Desktop/video.h264')#

 #sleep(10)#

 #camera.stop_recording()#

 #camera.stop_preview()#

 Seem to only need an hr of total setup and configuration